El Matadero (Fear the Walking Dead)

 "El Matadero" (Spanish for The Slaughterhouse), is the fourteenth episode of the third season of the post-apocalyptic horror television series Fear the Walking Dead, which aired on AMC on October 8, 2017.

 This episode marks the final appearance of Mercedes Mason (Ofelia Salazar) who died after she was bitten in "This Land Is Your Land".

+The episode's title is a reference to the classic short story El Matadero (The Slaughter Yard) by the Argentine writer Esteban Echeverría.